zzg890/vch-docs/docs/management-platform/databases/database-connection/sqlite.md

     **Notes:** The database name is the name of the SQLite file without suffix.

-4.Click **"OK"** button, the popup window will be closed and the list of database connections will be displayed.
+4. Click **"OK"** button, the popup window will be closed and the list of database connections will be displayed.
 The connection status of the data in the list is "Connected".
     ![alt text](18.png)